 Beneficiary organisations – the main users of the tool, responsible for entering mobility and participant details via the graphical user interface or via the import process and for entering budget information.
 They can also consult the participant report data.

-National Agencies – users of the National Agencies are controlling and monitoring project information and in case of Erasmus projects - validating the information entered by Beneficiaries
+National Agencies – the users of the National Agencies are controlling and monitoring project information and in case of Erasmus projects - validating the information entered by the Beneficiaries

-European Commission Directorate for Education and Culture (DG EAC) – system owner and central administrator of the tool
+The European Commission Directorate for Education and Culture (DG EAC) – the system owner and the central administrator of the tool

 Participants – not direct Mobility Tool users, but interacting with the tool via participant reports

 How to login to Mobility Tool?